cocoZHAI/stunning-journey/ColabFold&SPOC.md

     colabfold_batch --templates --num-recycle 3 --num-ensemble 1 --num-models 3 $INPUT ${BASE_OUT}/model_3
 ```
 - Running 3 models because that's what spoc were training on.

+---
+# RUN SPOC
+---
+## What is SPOC and why we use it?

+### Clone the SPOC repository
+- To clone the SPOC repository, use the following command: ``` bash git clone https://github.com/walterlab-HMS/SPOC.git ```
+- Navigate into the cloned directory: ```bash cd SPOC```

+### Create environment to load necessary dependencies

+If you are using conda or miniconda, please refer to original repo.
+The following is for micromamba

+- create the environment: ```bash micromamba env create -f SPOC/environment.yml ```
+- activate the environment: ```bash micromamba activate spoc_venv ```